TYPO3-svn-archive/roq_redirect/Documentation/Introduction/Index.rst

 -----------

 * Redirect to internal page, external url or internal file
-* Counter for total hits of the redirect
+* Redirect hit counter
-* Add additional params for linking inside a part of the internal website page
+* Support for anchor linking
-* Automatic authorization per site for editors based on mounts
+* Checks per-site editor authorization in back-end based on db mounts
-* Warning if redirect source url already exist
+* Checks if a redirect source url already exists

 Background
 -----------